1. What the Heck’s a Zipwhaa?

 2. How did the company name Zipwhaa, come about anyway?

 Answer: Back when the earth was young, and Dave was in college, during one fit of boredom and desire to avoid studying for finals a streak of creativity was born.
 For no other reason than pure silliness and to do it, we all made a silly word that we called our own.
 Dave’s was Zipwhaa.
 Why?
 Who knows, he’s the strange one that designs the games so sometimes we just smile and nod a lot and make him feel like he’s normal.
 Years later at a convention when first showing off the very young prototype of “Management Material”, Dave was asked what his company name was.
-Without missing a beat he blurted out “Zipwhaa” and smiled in triumph and then promptly forgot about it for five years.
+Without missing a beat he blurted out “Zipwhaa” and smiled in triumph and then promptly forgot about it for two years.
 Then in 2000, Dave was pushed just hard enough to do something with the game that had been put to the side for so many years, and so “Zipwhaa” was once again reborn.
 This time though it was here to stay.
 Ever since, the company name has been turning heads and making people blink hard as if they were just “bonked” with a pillow case full of confusion.
 It’s a beautiful thing.